Establish a firm foundation in your chosen specialism.

 You'll take a research skills module, which includes a series of workshops and practicals on writing essays, dissertations, research proposals and publications, information and communication technology resources, and quantitative applications in archaeology.

-The annual master's conference will help develop your oral presentation skills, and MSc students have a guided eight-day residential field course.
-There are also opportunities to get involved with staff fieldwork projects.
+The annual master's conference will help develop your oral presentation skills, and there are also opportunities to get involved with staff fieldwork projects.

 Whether you plan to continue your studies at doctoral level, or use your intellectual and practical skills in employment, you'll have the opportunity to prepare for your future career with a placement.